Samuussss/Python/readme.md

 **3. Authentication and Authorization in APIs**

-- Implementing token-based authentication (e.g., JWT)
+- Implementing token-based authentication (e.g., JWT) in Flask
-- Using decorators and middleware to control access to endpoints
+- Utilizing decorators and middleware to control access to API endpoints

 ## Syllabus {#syllabus}